SiliconLabs/wisun_applications/wisun_node_monitoring/README.md

 - A Linux platform, which will be used as
   - The [Linux Wi-SUN Border Router](https://www.silabs.com/documents/public/application-notes/an1332-wi-sun-network-configuration.pdf#page=8)
-  - (Stability) A UDP receiver, listening for initial connection and regularly sent status messages from all connected Wi-SUN nodes
+  - A UDP receiver, listening for initial connection and regularly sent status messages from all connected Wi-SUN nodes
-  - (Monitoring) A CoAP client used to get CoAP resources provided by the device application and remotely control some application parameters.
+  - A CoAP client used to get CoAP resources provided by the device application and remotely control some application parameters.
 - One [Wi-SUN Evaluation kit](https://www.silabs.com/wireless/wi-sun?tab=kits) used as the Border Router's Wi-SUN RCP (Radio Co-Processor).
 - One or more [Wi-SUN Evaluation kit(s)](https://www.silabs.com/wireless/wi-sun?tab=kits) used as the Wi-SUN nodes.